sh-pm/sh-pm/README.md

 ### How to reuse code

-You can use functions inside dependencies with "include's" in start of .sh file:
+You can use functions inside dependencies by use "include's" in start of .sh file:
+#### Example:
-Example: Supose you go use log's, exists a dependency called **sh-logger**
+Supose you go use log's, exists a dependency called **sh-logger**

 1) Open pom.sh and insert dependency lib containg reusable code:
 ```